sophiahoffman/analytics-capstone-us-citizen-travel-economy/README.md

-# A study of US Citizens' International Travel Patterns During Good and Bad Economic Times
+# A Study of US Citizens' International Travel Patterns During Good and Bad Economic Times

 ## Executive Summary
 An analysis of the effect of the economy as described by the stock market, strength of